-Capital expenditures total \$2,462,900, or 24% of the current annual resources.
-This total is in addition to the current allocated capital scheduled for the 2023 fiscal year.
-Many of the 2023 programs will be carried over into the new budget as they span over fiscal years.
+Capital expenditures total \$1,515,000 or 17% of the current annual resources.
+This total is in addition to current allocated capital scheduled for the 2023 fiscal year.
+Many of the 2023 programs with be carried over into the new budget as they span over fiscal years.
 New programs include: